jakobdalsgaard/jakobdalsgaard.github.io/running-my-own-mailserver.md

 Aha, once I've been with Hetzner for a month, then they'll _consider_ opening port 25 :-)

 It all makes sense, running a mailserver is serious business and I will contact Hetzner in a moth.
+For now I'll take comfort in knowing that my nftables stills are okay :-)

 Tags: computer, software, email